PokemonSanFran/pokeemerald-expansion/features/game_features/daynightsystem.md

 ## Day / Night System
 <img src="" alt="" height=160px width=240px>
-Originally created by merrp, this system uses the Game Boy Advance's RTC to expand on the "time of day" mechanic found in modern Pokemon games.
+ The day and night system uses the Game Boy Advance's RTC to expand on the "time of day" mechanic found in modern Pokemon games.

 ### Time
 The cycle of one day matches that of the real world.
 The times of day are defined as follows: